matthewcpaul/mcp/about/index.md

 heading: I’m a generalist drawn to models, systems, &amp; tools.
 description: >
   I live in Brooklyn, NY, contracting as an senior product designer with OpenTable.
-  <strong>I’m seeking a full-time role</strong> as a senior- or staff-level product designer.
+  <strong>I’m currently seeking a new full-time role</strong> as a senior- or staff-level product designer.
 ---

 <div class="c-grid__half c-grid__gap">